 Most likely you won’t be visiting just for the snow.
 And why would you?
+There is so much else to experience – hot springs, glamping, hiking, camping are just a few of those experiences.
 But in case you have an urge for playing snowballs while touring Grand Teton in summer, there is a place in the park where you can find that.

 Be ready to put your boots on, hike a dirt trail, and get a little bit muddy.